Macros | |

 Define to determine if MS-DOS code is being built with the DOS4G DOS extender.

-If this define exists, then you are creating code that runs under classic MS-DOS with the DOS4G DOS extender.
+If this define exists, then code is created to run on classic MS-DOS with the DOS4G DOS extender.

 #define BURGER_DS |